robwells21032/Broker-Research/Strictly_Financials_Presentation.md

 Arbitration
 ===========

-> Full-Text of Arbitration Filings: <http://finraawardsonline.finra.org/search.aspx?>
-> --Material linked in BrokerCheck but worth searching.
+> <a href="http://finraawardsonline.finra.org/search.aspx?" target="_blank">Full-Text of Arbitration Filings: &quot;CNTL&quot; + click for a New Tab</a> --Material linked in BrokerCheck but worth searching.

-> Finra Disciplinary Actions Database (FDA): <http://disciplinaryactions.finra.org/>
-> --Material summarized in BrokerCheck, access to raw complaints
+> <a href="http://disciplinaryactions.finra.org/" target="_blank">Finra Disciplinary Actions Database (FDA): &quot;CNTL&quot; + click for a New Tab</a> --Material summarized in BrokerCheck, access to raw complaints

 ### Key Questions